 Organized Tours With the Montana Vacation Company

 Keep in mind winter in Yellowstone can be dangerous and is not for someone without winter experience.
-Temperatures can be frigid, the high elevation makes exercise more strenuous, wildlife can be dangerous, and geothermal features should be avoided when on snowshoes or skis.
+Temperatures can be frigid, the high elevation makes exercise more strenuous, wildlife can be dangerous, avalanches can occur, and geothermal features should be avoided when on snowshoes or skis.